Chapter 11 Edit and Host Code with GitHub

 This chapter introduces GitHub using its web browser interface, which works best for beginners.
 Later you’ll learn about intermediate-level tools, such as GitHub Desktop and Atom Editor, to work more efficiently with code repos on your personal computer.

-If problems arise, turn to the Fix Common Mistakes section in the appendix.
+If problems arise, turn to the Fix Common Problems section in the appendix.
 All of us make mistakes and accidentally “break our code” from time to time, and it’s a great way to learn how things work—and what to do when it doesn’t work!